ctschroeder/tutorials/add-omeka-items.md

-2. Add ONE item from each person to our Omeka site
+## 3. Add ONE item from each person to our Omeka site

- * Login at the site (check your email/class syllabus/Canvas:  login is the site URL + /admin added at the end (e.g., http://dhproject.carrieschroeder.org/admin )
+ * Login at the site (check your email/class syllabus/Canvas:  login is the site URL + /admin added at the end.

  * Click on Items and Add New Item